 Ok, after the history lesson I’ll answer the internets questions.

 What language is spoken in Bari Italy?

 Well, officially Italian.
 It’s in Italy.
-But because of the various linguistic influences we talked about prior, we see that the Barese dialect is probably what can be considered the appropriate answer.
+But because of the various linguistic influences we talked about prior, we see that the Barese dialect is a language and it’s probably what can be considered the appropriate answer.